u-boot/u-boot/doc/driver-model/README.txt

 in your ofdata_to_platdata (or probe) method to allocate the required memory, and you should free it in the remove method.

+The driver model tree is intended to mirror that of the device tree.
+The root driver is at device tree offset 0 (the root node, '/'), and its children are the children of the root node.

 Declaring Uclasses
 ------------------